jepstein-eagle/adaptable/README.md

 - Finance Plug-In (for Financial Services users) - `@adaptabletools/adaptable-plugin-finance`
 - Charting Plug-In (a wide range of chart types that leverage Infragistics React charts)  - `@adaptabletools/adaptable-charts-finance`

+## Upgrade guide

+For upgrading from v5 to v6 see the [upgrade-guide.md](./packages/adaptable/upgrade-guide.md)

 ## Licences

 AdapTable is a commercial product and requires a purchased licence for use.